CHAPTER 5

 Things That Cannot Satisfy

-How much silver and gold will a man be able to carry away with him into the next life (Ecclesiastes 5:15)? ___________________ How foolish it is to put our confidence In such perishable things (Job 31:214 and see verse 28)!
-Are you trusting in God or in Gold? (read the motto still printed on the coins in your pocket or Pocketbook!)
+How much silver and gold will a man be able to carry away with him into the next life (Ecclesiastes 5:15)? ________________________ How foolish it is to put our confidence in such perishable things (Job 31:214 and see verse 28)!
+Are you trusting in GOD or in GOLD?
+(Read the motto printed on the coins in your pocket or purse.)

 How Does God See Silver and Gold?